Akash-M/german-learning-data/data/a2/fill-blanks.md

 ### A2 German Fill-in-the-Blanks Exercises

-## Exercise 1: Subordinating Conjunctions
+## Exercise: Subordinating Conjunctions

 Fill in the blanks with the correct conjunction (**dass, weil, wenn, ob, als**).
 These words introduce a subordinate clause, which means the conjugated verb moves to the very end of that clause.
 This is a fundamental concept in German sentence structure that you'll use constantly.
 1. Ich weiß nicht, _______ er heute kommt.
 2. Er lernt Deutsch, _______ er in Berlin wohnt.
 3. _______ ich Kind war, habe ich viel gespielt.